Flat light photography – how, when and why use it

 You could also position your subject just inside an open doorway looking out at you, as long as no direct sunlight is flowing through the doorway.

-Also, make sure you position the light as close to your subject as possible.
-Even if you’re using a huge light modifier, the closer it is to your subject the bigger it’ll be and therefore the softer the light will be.
+For the best flat light portraits make sure you position the light as close to your subject as possible.
+Even if you use a huge light modifier, the closer it is to your subject the bigger it’ll be and therefore the softer the light will be.

 Further reading: Hard light vs soft light – when and how to use both types of lighting